JoiNNN/Ddraig-theme/README.md

-Ddraig Theme v1.0.2
+Ddraig Theme v1.0.2 (this theme is still under development, it is however stable)
 ============
-Ddraig theme for PHP-Fusion 7.02.05
+Ddraig theme for PHP-Fusion 7.02.05+
 -----------------------------------

 Features: